chipsec/chipsec/docs/sphinx/development/Platform-Detection.rst

 Uses PCI VID and DID to detect processor and PCH
 ------------------------------------------------

-Processor 0:0.0
+Processor: 0:0.0

-PCH 0:31.0
+PCH: Scans enumerated PCI Devices for corresponding VID/DID per configurations.

-Chip information located in ``chipsec/chipset.py``
+Chip information located in ``chipsec/chipset.py``.
 --------------------------------------------------

-Currently requires VID of 0x8086
+Currently requires VID of 0x8086 (Intel) or 0x1022 (AMD).

-DID is used as the lookup key
+DID is used as the lookup key.

-If there are matching DID, will fall back to cpuid check for CPU
+If there are matching DID, will fall back to cpuid check for CPU.

 Platform Configuration Options
 ------------------------------

-Select a specific platform using the ``–p`` flag
+Select a specific platform using the ``–p`` flag.

-Specify PCH using the ``–-pch`` flag
+Specify PCH using the ``–-pch`` flag.

-Ignore the platform specific registers using the ``-i`` flag
+~Ignore the platform specific registers using the ``-i`` flag.~ The ``-i`` flag has been depricated and should not be used.